 - 22: South End House and Children’s Art Centre 36-48 Rutland Street

-The Children’s Art Centre offers a wide range of art and music for children under the sponsorship of the USES.
-Annie Endicott Nourse (1878–1965), a piano teacher, founded the South End Music School here in 1910.
-It merged with the Boston Music School Settlement in 1968 to become the Community Music Center of Boston at the Boston Center for the Arts.
+The Children’s Art Centre, incorporated in 1914 and built in 1918, was the first fine arts museum for children in the country.
+The Centre offers a wide range of art and music for children under the sponsorship of the USES.
+Another South End institution, the Community Music Center of Boston at the Boston Center for the Arts, was founded in 1910 by Annie Endicott Nourse (1878–1965), a piano teacher.

 - 23: Girls’ High and Girls’ Latin School Site Between West Newton and Pembroke Streets, now the Thomas F. O’Day Playground